A Video Is Worth 4096 Tokens: Verbalize Videos To Understand Them In Zero Shot: Method

 \subsection{Downstream Video Understanding Tasks}

 For each downstream video understanding task, we explain the task in detail to the LLMs and provide the options to choose from.
-We adopt an in-context learning approach by using task descriptions as prompts.
+We adopt an in-context learning approach by using task descriptions as prompts .
 This method enables the LLMs to acquire the skills necessary to solve the understanding task effectively.
 The provided context encompasses comprehensive information about the classification task, including details about different classes, along with their corresponding definitions and concepts.
 By exposing the language model to this context, it becomes adept at selecting the correct option when presented with a generated text input.

-In the story generation pipeline illustrated in Figure~\ref{fig:story-generation-pipeline}, we leverage the stories derived from videos and employ separate prompting systems to classify tags for downstream tasks.
+In the story generation pipeline illustrated in Fig.~\ref{fig:story-generation-pipeline}, we leverage the stories derived from videos and employ separate prompting systems to classify tags for downstream tasks.
 Each task operates independently, ensuring that the context of one task does not interfere with another.
-To conduct our experiments, we utilize three different generative language models, namely GPT-3.5, Flan-t5, and Vicuna.
+Here too, we utilize three generative language models, namely GPT-3.5, Flan-t5, and Vicuna.
 In these experiments, we employ a lower temperature setting of 0.3.
-Our performance is evaluated against various fine-tuned models from the literature, as well as incorporating recent advances in computer vision.
+Our performance is evaluated against various fine-tuned models from the literature.
 Moreover, we utilize our generated stories and ground truth labels to perform fine-tuning on a Roberta model for various tasks.
-Both Vicuna and GPT-3.5 generated stories are employed to train the Roberta model.
-This allows us to compare the performance of models fine-tuned on video data with those trained solely on text data.
+Both Vicuna and GPT-3.5 generated stories are used to train the Roberta model.
+This allows us to compare the performance of models fine-tuned on video data with those trained solely on video-verbalized-text data.